bpl_jyotisha_logo3.gif

 QUOTATION from Tenzing Gyatso with Howard C. Cutler, m.D..
 (1998).
 The Art of Happiness: A Handbook for Living

-" ...if people have compassion, naaturally, that's something they can count on; even if they have economic problems and their fortune declines, they still have something to share with fellow human beings.
+" ...if people have compassion, naturally, that's something they can count on; even if they have economic problems and their fortune declines, they still have something to share with fellow human beings.
 World economies are always so tenuous and we are subject to so many losses in life, but a compassionate attitude is something that we can always carry with us.

 ...Of course, in attempting to explain to someone the importance of compassion, in some cases, you might be dealing with a very hardened, individualistic, and selfish person, someone concerned only with her or his own interests.
 And it is even possible that there are people who may not have the capacity to empathize with even someone whom they love or who may be close to them.